AmberELEC/AmberELEC/README.md

 git clone https://github.com/fewtarius/351ELEC.git 351ELEC
 cd 351ELEC
 git checkout master
-PROJECT=Rockchip DEVICE=RG351P ARCH=arm make image
+./build_351elec.sh {LI or AK}
 ```
+The resulting image will be located in 351ELEC/target.
+Use 'dd' or your favorite image writer to write it to a microSD.

 If you want to build the addon:
 ```
 cd 351ELEC
 ./emuelec-addon.sh
 ```
-resulting zip files will be inside EmuELEC/repo
+Resulting zip files will be inside 351ELEC/repo

-**Remember to use the proper DTB for your device!**

 **License**